Nonprofit Resources

 - How will a donor’s gift be valued when determining eligibility for membership in giving circles, naming opportunities, or other forms of donor recognition?

-- Who in your organization is authorized to sign a donor’s IRS Form 8283?
+- Who in your organization is authorized to sign a donor’s Form 8283, Noncash Charitable Contributions?

 - When will a gift be refunded?